loremipsumdonec/vscode-elasticdeveloper/README.md

     - Retract the index template from the target environment
 - Query
     - Autocomplete for Elasticsearch REST API
+    - Open REST API endpoint documentation from a query
     - Run a single query
     - Support for Bulk API, Multi Search API
     - Run multiple queries